 Ludovic has conducted the London Philharmonic Orchestra at the Royal Festival Hall in London and on tour in Germany.
 Other recent notable performances have included the Royal Concertgebouw, Czech Philharmonic, Dresden Staatskapelle, Tonhalle, Budapest Festival, Orchestre National de France, Danish National Symphony Orchestra, Rundfunk-Sinfonieorchester Berlin and Tokyo Philharmonic Orchestras.
 Ludovic served as conductor in residence with the Orchestre National de Lyon under David Robertson (2002-04).

-Trained as a violinist, Mr. Morlot studied conducting at the Royal Academy of Music in London and then at the Royal College of Music as a recipient of the Norman del Mar Conducting Fellowship.
-He was elected an Associate of the Royal Academy of Music in 2007 in recognition of his significant contribution to music.
-Mr. Morlot and his family live in Lyon, France, and will make their future home in Seattle.
+Trained as a violinist, Ludovic studied conducting at the Royal Academy of Music in London and then at the Royal College of Music as recipient of the Norman del Mar Conducting Fellowship.
+Ludovic was elected a Fellow of the Royal Academy of Music in 2014 in recognition of his significant contribution to music.
+He is Chair of Orchestral Conducting Studies at the University of Washington School of Music in Seattle.